For I was a stranger and you invited me in

 Refugee resettlement

-The first few months of resettling in another country is extremely isolating and lonely when, after being forced to leave all that you know, you arrive in a culture that is unfamiliar, you only know a handful of words in the native language, and you don't know anyone except for the few family members who may have come with you.
-Friendships and relational support from local residents provides newly arrived refugees a sense of community and belonging, allowing them to rebuild their lives in the comfort of knowing that they are welcomed.
+The first few months of resettling in another country can be extremely confusing, isolating and lonely when, as you learn to navigate a new culture and a new language.
+Friendships and relational support from local residents provide newly arrived refugees a sense of community and belonging, allowing them to rebuild their lives in the comfort of knowing that they are welcomed.

 Post-Release Welcome Team Volunteers